Domain Events

 For testing purposes you can use a service like webhook.site to set up an endpoint that receives an event.

-It is important to note that we cannot guarantee that WebHooks are sent 100% of the time.
+It is important to note that we cannot guarantee that events are sent 100% of the time.
 EventGrid supports automatic re-notification on failure of delivery.
 Where delivery is critical it is recommended integrators have a backup plan (for instance a repeating job that does updates the data every night).